ProJobless/Charme/readme.md

     apt-get install libzmq-dev
     pecl install zmq-beta
     ```
+    Note that you need to have installed a C compiler like gcc for pecl.
+For fedora use `yum install zeromq-devel`, `yum install libgearman-devel` and `yum install gearman` , and `pecl install gearman` instead of apt-get.

   * Add gearman and mongodb to php.ini via:

     `nano /path/to/php.ini` To find the path run phpinfo().
 Then add the lines